Pigments, brushes and palette

 In Rembrandt’s workshop, numerous paintings were made in the 1640s that depict figures in fictitious frames, blurring the boundaries between pictorial space and reality.
 This theme also preoccupied Van Hoogstraten throughout his life – as evidenced by his work Old Man at the Window, which he painted in Vienna for Emperor Ferdinand III.

 Shorter and longer vertical brushstrokes as well as spots of paint with tapered edges communicate the structure of the hard limestone and the marks made when it was worked.
+Van Hoogstraten contrasts matt surfaces such as stone or wood with shiny materials such as glass or metal.

 The drop shadow of the leaf suggests that it protrudes over the ledge into the observer’s space – and yet it cannot be grasped.
 The transparent glass vase refracts the light.
+To the left a drop of water can be made out, depicted only through fine highlights.

 Shadows hinted at by black lines make Van Hoogstraten’s signature look as though it were actually carved into the hard stone.